koinos/koinos-docs/docs/validators/guides/block-production.md

 ---
 ## Prerequisites
 Please follow our guide on [running a node](running-a-node.md).
-Be sure to start the node with the `--profile all` or `--profile block_producer` option to start the optional block producer microservice.
+Be sure to set your `COMPOSE_PROFILES` to either `block_producer` or `all` in your `.env` file.
+Alternatively, you can start the node with the `--profile all` or `--profile block_producer` to start the optional block producer microservice.

 ---
 ## Retrieving your address and key
 Upon starting a new node, a private block production key will be automatically generated for you.
 This key will be at `$KOINOS_BASEDIR/block_producer/private.key` (`$KOINOS_BASEDIR` is `~/.koinos` on macOS/Linux and `C:\koinos` for Windows if following our guide).
 There is a corresponding `public.key` file that is written out when the block producer runs and is always the public key corresponding to the private key that the block producer is configured to use (`private.key` by default).
+Upon starting the block producer the public key is also printed to the logs.

 You will want to copy the contents of `public.key` and save this for later use.
 This is our "hot" key.